SeanMcTex/game-of-things/README.md

 end
 ```

 ^ The first thing we need to do is to get the library into our project.
 Particle uses Cocoapods to distribute their iOS library, so all we need to do is to add the appropriate pod to our Podfile and run pod update.
-Note that if we're using Swift, we need to include the use_frameworks! command as well.
+Note that if we're using Swift, we need to include the use_frameworks! command as well. ("Why," I hear you wondering, "is their SDK called Spark?"
+Well, that was the name of the company when they started.
+But somewhere along the way, they realized there were too many things out there in the world already named Spark, and they were tired of namespace conflicts, so they changed their name to Particle.
+They're still in the process of moving everything over to the new name, so once in a while, you'll still see a reference to "Spark".)

 ----